The Vermont Statutes Online

 (1) “Place of public accommodation” means any school, restaurant, store, establishment, or other facility at which services, facilities, goods, privileges, advantages, benefits, or accommodations are offered to the general public.

-(A) a physical or mental impairment which limits one or more major life activities;
+(A) a physical or mental impairment that limits one or more major life activities;

 (B) a history or record of such an impairment; or